-For this activity, you will need the Bingo Box and Raw Data sheets, and a random number generator.
-It is best to have 1 person run the random number generator and record on the Raw Data sheet, while the other person marks the Bingo Box.
-1. Create a random number between 1 and 25.
+For this activity, you will need the Bingo Box and Raw Data sheets, and a TI calculator.
+It is best to have 1 person run the calculator and record on the Raw Data sheet, while the other person marks the Bingo Box.

+1. Create a random number between 1 and 25 on the calculator.